 858-527-1860 ext.
 4560

 Institute on Violence, Abuse and Trauma (IVAT) and the Family Violence and Sexual Assault Institute (FVSAI) invites applications for a Post-Doctoral Fellowship in the Forensic and Clinical Psychology field.
-This position begins in the Summer of 2016 and ends in the Summer of 2017 (start date is flexible).
+This position begins in the Summer and ends in the Summer (start date is flexible).

 Working on forensic cases, especially involving Civil, Criminal, and Child Custody cases usually with family violence or trauma issues, and managing forensic consulting projects (including reviewing and summarizing court records and conducting literature research)